Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 It is for this reason that we must know which medication is available out there that will suit your symptoms of fibromyalgia for your particular case.

-Fibromyalgia, a disease that consist of wide spread muscle and joint pain, anxiety, insomnia or even depression, affects more than 3 million people in the United States per year.
+Fibromyalgia, a disease that consists of widespread muscle and joint pain, anxiety, insomnia, or even depression, affects more than 3 million people in the United States per year.

-It is common knowledge that different people react to a certain medication differently.
+It is common knowledge that different people react to certain medications differently.
 The relief or side effect one person might experience, the other may not.

-It is for this reason that Fibromyalgia therapy should be designed according to the individual person and for their own requirements.
+For this reason, fibromyalgia therapy should be designed according to the individual’s needs and requirements.

 Most doctors will look at your medication and medical history to narrow down to the drugs that best suit your needs.